open-cli-tools/concurrently/README.md

 concurrently [options] <command ...>

 General
   -m, --max-processes   How many processes should run at once.
                         New processes only spawn after all restart tries of a process.                                        [number] -n, --names           List of custom names to be used in prefix template.
-                       Example names: "main,browser,server"             [string] --name-separator     The character to split <names> on.
+                        Example names: "main,browser,server"            [string]
+      --name-separator  The character to split <names> on.
 Example usage: concurrently -n "styles|scripts|server" --name-separator
                         "|"                                       [default: ","]
-  -r, --raw            Output only raw output of processes, disables prettifying
+  -r, --raw             Output only raw output of processes, disables
-                       and concurrently coloring.                      [boolean] -s, --success        Return exit code of zero or one based on the success or failure of the "first" child to terminate, the "last child", or succeed only if "all" child processes succeed.
+                        prettifying and concurrently coloring.         [boolean] -s, --success         Return exit code of zero or one based on the success or failure of the "first" child to terminate, the "last child", or succeed only if "all" child processes succeed.
-                              [choices: "first", "last", "all"] [default: "all"] --no-color           Disables colors from logging                    [boolean]
+                              [choices: "first", "last", "all"] [default: "all"]
+      --no-color        Disables colors from logging                   [boolean]
+      --hide            Comma-separated list of processes to hide the output.
+                        The processes can be identified by their name or index.
+                                                          [string] [default: ""]

 Prefix styling
   -p, --prefix            Prefix used in logging for each process.